Zambullidor Bogotano

 Colombian Grebe

 Appearance: The Colombian Grebe is a medium-sized waterbird.
 Last reported in La Tota Lake near Bogota.
-Black head, golden ear-tufts tinged chestnut above dusky, foreneck and underparts rich dark Rufus; eyes red.
+Black head, golden ear-tufts tinged chestnut above dusky, foreneck and underparts rich dark rufus; eyes red.
 It has a slender body, a long neck, and a pointed, slightly upturned bill.
 Its plumage is mostly gray with a white face and throat, and during breeding season, it may exhibit some black or reddish coloration on its head and neck.

 Behavior: Colombian Grebes are skilled swimmers and divers, feeding on fish, insects, and other aquatic prey.
 They are known for their territorial behavior and are often seen in pairs or small groups within their home range.

-Breeding: Breeding season for Colombian Grebes usually occurs during the wet season, with pairs building floating nests near the water's edge.
+Breeding: Breeding season for Colombian Grebes occurs during the wet season, with pairs building floating nests near the water's edge.
 Both parents share incubation duties and care for the young grebes.
 They are known for their elaborate courtship displays.

-Conservation Status: The Colombian Grebe is considered critically endangered to extinct species and is also one of the rarest grebe species globally.
+Conservation Status: The Colombian Grebe is considered Critically Endangered to extinct species and is also one of the rarest grebe species globally.

 Distribution

-Eastern Andes: The Colombian Grebe is primarily found in the Eastern Andes of Colombia, particularly in high-altitude lakes and marshes in the Cundinamarca, and Boyacá departments.
+Eastern Andes: The Colombian Grebe is found in the Eastern Andes of Colombia, particularly in high-altitude lakes and marshes in the Cundinamarca, and Boyacá departments.

-Sumapaz Paramo: The Sumapaz Paramo, located in the Cundinamarca department, is a key area for the Colombian Grebe.
+Sumapaz Páramo: The Sumapaz Paramo, located in the Cundinamarca department, is a key area for the Colombian Grebe.
 This unique high-altitude ecosystem supports a population of Colombian Grebes and is essential for their continued survival.

 Taxonomy